Lcpssm/davidrpugh.github.io/software/pyAM/index.md

 ## Overview

 Python package for solving assortative matching models with two-sided heterogeneity.
-The source code for the pyPWT package is hosted on [GitHub](https://github.com/davidrpugh/pyAM).
+The source code for the pyAM package is hosted on [GitHub](https://github.com/davidrpugh/pyAM).

 ## Installation